-Copleston Sixth Form Prospectus 2022 A CENTRE OF ACADEMIC EXCELLENCE
+Copleston Sixth Form Prospectus 2023 A CENTRE OF ACADEMIC EXCELLENCE

-Inside
+Contents

 Welcome to Copleston Sixth Form

-Welcome 4
+4

-Introduction 6
+6

+7

-Your school, your community 8
+8

-Preparing for higher education and life beyond Sixth Form g

-A new University style online library 10
+9

+10

-Enrichment 12
+12

-Dress code 14
+14

-Copleston Sports Academy 16
+16

+17

-Entry requirements 18
+18

-2021 Courses

-Applied Science 20
+20

-Art and Design 21
+21

-Biology 22
+22

-Business 23
+23

-Chemistry 24
+24

-Computer Science 25
+25

-Dance 26
+26

-Design Technology 27
+27

-Drama and Theatre 28

-Economics 29
+Economics 28

-English Language 30
+English Language 29

-English Literature 31
+English Literature 30

-Film Studies 32
+Film Studies 31

+French 32

-French 33
+Geography 33

-Geography 34
+Graphic Communication 34

 Health and Social Care 35

 History 36

 Information Technology 37

 Mathematics 38

 Further Mathematics 39

 Core Mathematics 40

 Media Studies 41

 Music 42

 Physical Education 43

 Physics 44

 Politics 45

 Psychology 46

 Religious Studies 47

 Sociology 48

 Spanish 49

 Anthony Studied A levels in Biology, Chemistry and Business Studied Chemistry with a Year Abroad in Australasia at the University of Sheffield, UK and the University of Wollongong, NSW, Australia, achieving a First Class Masters that specialised in Organic Chemistry.
 "I thoroughly enjoyed studying for my A Levels at Copleston Sixth Form.
 I was always encouraged to work hard, achieve the best I could and aim high.
 I was given an enormous amount of support and the teachers involved with my A Levels were always willing to help over and above, a real open door policy.
 I am extremely grateful for the education and nurturing that I received at Copleston Sixth Form, which held me in good stead for what I have already achieved so far as well as what I hope to achieve in my future career."
 Welcome Message from the Director of Sixth Form he question of where to continue your post 16 education is arguably one of the most important decisions you have had to make in your educational career to date and getting it right is of paramount importance.
 So why should you choose Copleston Sixth Form?
-Our results over recent years have been excellent, and we are extremely proud of our pupils' success.
-In 2021, over 33% of our pupil's secured places at Russell Group (the top 24 universities) and specialist universities, including Cambridge, Edinburgh, Durham, Warwick, Nottingham, Bath and Manchester to study a wide range of courses including medicine, law, engineering, and economics.
+Our results over recent years have been excellent, and we are extremely proud to have had outstanding results again in the summer of 2022.
+Over 35% of our pupil's secured places at Russell Group (the top 24 universities) and specialist universities, including Cambridge, Oxford, Edinburgh, Durham, Warwick, Nottingham, Bath and Manchester to study a wide range of courses including medicine, law, engineering, and economics.
 We are incredibly proud of our Sixth Form and the support, care and guidance we provide to our students.
 Alongside this, we offer excellent teaching and the facilities you would expect from a great Sixth Form, including a designated Sixth Form area and a highly experienced Sixth Form team.
 We are ambitious for our students, and our expectations of work ethic and commitment are high.
 Our Sixth Form is a place for students who want to work hard and realise their potential, and we are proud and excited to support them on their journey.
 I sincerely hope that many of you will choose to join our vibrant and academic Sixth Form in September.
 Mr D Leach